IN DEVELOPMENT -> join our discord channel to help us balance these rules and resources or leave a comment on this page below.

 - Save Equipped Gear: unlock the ability to carry-over equipped gear into the next mission.
 Any gear carried over into the next mission starts fully reloaded at the start of the next mission.

-- Manipulate the monster spawn deck by removing/adding special cards for 1xp per player (i.e. if there are 4 players, removing a Surrounded costs 4xp).
-Players may spend XP together to
+- Manipulate the monster spawn deck by removing/adding special cards for 2xp per player (i.e. if there are 4 players, removing a Surrounded costs 8xp).
+Players may spend XP together.

 - Monster Spawn Advantage: give yourself extra luck if/when you draw certain monster spawn cards.
-Example: If you have advantage on 6 draws and draw a 6 monster spawn on your card, you may discard and ignore it to draw 2 monster spawn cards and pick the best one to resolve.
-Discard the one you don’t resolve as well.
+Example: If you have advantage on ‘6’ draws and your first spawn draw is a ‘6’ monster card, you may discard and ignore it to draw a new monster spawn card which then must be resolved (even if it’s another ‘6’).